Willamette Valley Vineyards (NASDAQ:WVVI) Research Coverage Started at StockNews.com

-StockNews.com started coverage on shares of Willamette Valley Vineyards (NASDAQ:WVVI – Get Rating) in a research report report published on Tuesday.
-The brokerage issued a hold rating on the stock.
+StockNews.com started coverage on shares of Willamette Valley Vineyards (NASDAQ:WVVI – Get Rating) in a research note issued to investors on Wednesday morning.
+The firm issued a hold rating on the stock.

-Willamette Valley Vineyards (NASDAQ:WVVI – Get Rating) last issued its quarterly earnings data on Tuesday, March 28th.
-The company reported ($0.07) earnings per share (EPS) for the quarter.
+Willamette Valley Vineyards (NASDAQ:WVVI – Get Rating) last announced its earnings results on Tuesday, March 28th.
+The company reported ($0.07) earnings per share for the quarter.
+The firm had revenue of $11.39 million during the quarter.
 Willamette Valley Vineyards had a negative net margin of 3.59% and a negative return on equity of 4.08%.
-The business had revenue of $11.39 million during the quarter.

 Willamette Valley Vineyards, Inc engages in the production and sale of wine.
 It operates through the Direct Sales and Distributor Sales segments.
 The Direct Sales segment includes retail sales made without use of an intermediary.
 The Distributor Sales segment is involved in the sales through third parties where prices are given at a wholesale rate.